Skip to content

 Pre-Approved Placement Organizations

-Beginning in November, the Chayes Fellowship Program will provide a regularly updated list of pre-approved placement organizations.
+Beginning in early November, the Chayes Fellowship Program will provide a regularly updated list of pre-approved placement organizations.
 These organizations are interested in hosting a Chayes Fellow whose interests and skills match the needs of the organization, and they have been screened to ensure that their work fits within the general parameters of the Chayes program.

 A student who secures a position at a pre-approved organization may still be required to obtain additional details about the specific work they will undertake and to receive written approval from the Chayes Fellowship program.